kenjohansen/optin-manager/implementation_plan.md

 ---

 ## Accountability & Scope Management

+---

+## Code Quality and Definition of Done Standards

+1. **File Comments & Licensing**
+   - Every file must begin with a comment block explaining its purpose, copyright notice, and a reference to the MIT License under which the project is open-sourced.

+2. **Docstrings**
+   - Every public method, class, data structure, and enum must include a complete, automated docstring describing its behavior, parameters, and return values.

+3. **SonarQube Compliance**
+   - There must be no SonarQube warnings or errors.
+Any warning that must be suppressed must be suppressed locally and justified with a comment.
+Global suppressions are not permitted.

+4. **Commented-Out Code**
+   - Code must not be commented out unless there is a very good, documented reason for doing so.

+These standards apply to all code and documentation in the OptIn Manager project and are required for acceptance of all deliverables.

+---

 - **Scope Lock:** No additional features or improvements will be added until Phase 1 is delivered.
 - **Task Breakdown:** Each phase will be broken down into detailed tickets/tasks.
 - **Progress Tracking:** Use a project board to monitor status and prevent scope creep.